jonburdon/calm-little-stars/README.md

 This page includes an id property to direct visitors to the form whilst still using content peeking to display some information about classes above the form when they visit this page.

+### *Classes Page*

+The page has a header and footer which are identical to the rest of the website, with a line beneath the active page in the header to provide reassurance and aid navigation.

+The page starts with a hero image to elicit a positive emotional response.
+This image shows the coach with a baby to establish trust and their suitability as a person to work with children.

+The rule of thirds, established on the home page, is used once again to provide visual familiarity and consistency on larger screens.
+Qualifications are displayed as a list along with icons to communicate visually with the user.
+A quote is included to remind the user that the coach is a real person, and someone who can be trusted.

 ## Technologies used